Williams FW19: 1997 season

 Fortunes would plummet again at the German Grand Prix at Hockenheim, with Williams enduring their most uncompetitive race of the season with Frentzen and Villeneuve qualifying 5th and 9th prior to both recording driver error race retirements.
 Frentzen would suffer broken left front suspension after contact with Irvine's Ferrari on the first lap.
 Villeneuve initially benefitted from this collision and Coulthard's lap 1 excursion to run in 6th place.
-However, on lap 34 Villeneuve spun off from 5th place under breaking for the Jim Clark chicane, beaching his Williams in the gravel.
-Schumacher and Ferrari's 6 points for 2nd place stretched their drivers and Constructors championship leads to 10 and 9 points respectively.
+However, on lap 34 Villeneuve spun off from 5th place under braking for the Jim Clark chicane, beaching his Williams in the gravel.
+Schumacher and Ferrari's 6 points for 2nd place stretched their Drivers and Constructors Championship leads to 10 and 9 points respectively.

-The title pendulum would swing back to the blue corner of Williams Renault at August's Hungarian Grand Prix, with Villeneuve's 5th win of the season and second consecutive in Budapest.
-Jacques would qualify on the front row whilst Heinz Harald started 6th after electing to run Goodyear's harder compound tyre.
-Villeneuve initially made a poor start on the circuits dirty side and dropped to 5th behind Schumacher, Hill, Irvine and Hakkinen, with Frentzen behind in 6th.
-Villeneuve would move past Irvine for 4th with a daring move around the outside into turn 2 before being promoted to 3rd following Hakkinen's retirement.
-The French Canadian would then pass title rival Schumacher into turn 1 to run 2nd with Frentzen 3rd following the Ferrari's first of 3 pit stops.
-With the majority of the Goodyear runners struggling with blistered tyres, Jacques would make a 2 stop strategy work, however he was unable to keep up with the scintillating pace of Damon Hill's Bridgestone shod Arrows Yamaha.
-The Reigning champion was also 2 stopping, and after he made his first stop, the 1 stopping Frentzen took the lead, setting the race's fastest lap.
+The title pendulum would swing back to the blue corner of Williams Renault at August's Hungarian Grand Prix, with Villeneuve's 5th win of the season and second consecutive at the Hungaroring.
+Villeneuve would qualify on the front row whilst Frentzen started 6th after electing to run Goodyear's harder compound tyre.
+Villeneuve initially made a poor start on the circuits dirty side and dropped to 5th behind Schumacher, Hill, Irvine and Häkkinen, with Frentzen behind in 6th.
+Villeneuve would move past Irvine for 4th with a daring move around the outside into turn 2 before being promoted to 3rd following Häkkinen's retirement.
+The Canadian would then pass title rival Schumacher into turn 1 to run 2nd with Frentzen 3rd following the Ferrari's first of 3 pit stops.
+With the majority of the Goodyear runners struggling with blistered tyres, Villeneuve would make a 2 stop strategy work, however he was unable to keep up with the scintillating pace of Hill's Bridgestone shod Arrows Yamaha.
+The reigning champion was also 2 stopping, and after he made his first stop, the 1 stopping Frentzen took the lead, setting the race's fastest lap.
 Frentzen's hard tyre gamble looked like reaping the rewards of a second win, until on lap 29 his fuel valve detached which resulted in a fuel leak.
 On lap 74, with three laps left, the hydraulic pump failed on Hill's car, causing it to become stuck in third gear, giving him an intermittent throttle.
 As a result, Hill started losing time and was overtaken by Villeneuve part-way through the final lap.
-Villeneuve won the race with Hill finishing second, and Johnny Herbert took third place on the podium.
-With Schumacher only 4th, Villeneuve closed to within 3 points in the title race.
+Villeneuve won the race with Hill finishing second while Herbert took third place on the podium.
+With Schumacher only 4th, Villeneuve closed to within 3 points in the title race with Frentzen slipping to 5th in the standings after three consecutive retirements.